-To check for bad connection, remove.
+To check for bad connection, remove tether cord cap.
 Make sure the tether cord cap is free of dirt or snow.
 Reinstall cap and restart engine.
 If a blink per 1.5 seconds still occurs contact an authorized dealer.

-1 Free of dirt or snow
+1. Free of dirt or snow